-Generally speaking, Boxers are not only very friendly but also highly intelligent.
-They are also alert and fearless, which combined with their extreme loyalty to their family members means that they serve very well in the role of a guardian as well as a companion.
+Generally speaking Boxers are not only very friendly but also highly intelligent.
+They are also alert and fearless, which combined with their extreme loyalty to their family members means that they serve very well in the role of guardian as well as companion.

-Along with all of this great quality however, the Boxer breed also tend to be headstrong.
-This is best met with firm and consistent training, and yet if the methods he is met with are too harsh, his stubborn disposition is likely only to be enhanced.
+Along with all of these great quality however, the Boxer breed also tend to be headstrong.
+This is best met with firm and consistent training and yet if the methods he is met with are too harsh, his stubborn disposition is likely to only be enhanced.

 Boxers require much exercise and are happiest when provided with plentiful outlets for their energy.
 They are best kept as indoor dogs and don’t do well with being outdoors for extended lengths of time.

-This is because their noses are not efficient at cooling hot air during the summer and their short coats are not sufficient for retaining warmth during the cold seasons.
+This is due to the fact that their noses are not efficient at cooling hot air during the summer and their short coats are not sufficient for retaining warmth during the cold seasons.